-NUR 275 Competencies forContemporary Nursing Practice3 credits(2 credits didactic, 1 credit lab)3
+NUR 275 Competencies for Contemporary Nursing Practice (2 credits didactic, 1 credit lab)

-Prerequisites: Written English, Life Span Developmental Psychology, Sociology, Anatomy & Physiology, Microbiology, College-level Math, NUR 104, NUR 105, NUR 108, NUR 109, NUR 209, NUR 211, NUR 212, NUR 213, NUR 250.
+Prerequisites: All Phase I and Phase II requirements, Written English, Life Span Developmental Psychology, Sociology, Anatomy & Physiology, Microbiology, and College-level Math.

 This course is designed for students to apply competencies for contemporary nursing practice.
-Safety, teamwork and collaboration, evidencebased practice, quality improvement, leadership and delegation, informatics, and professional role development are studied.
+Safety, teamwork and collaboration, evidence-based practice, quality improvement, leadership and delegation, informatics, and professional role development are studied.
 Students will engage in weekly, synchronous, faculty-facilitated virtual clinical experiences while caring for clients in a variety of care settings, across the lifespan.
 Satisfactory application of competencies in the virtual clinical experience is required to pass the course.